dart-backend/angel/packages/hot/README.md

 ## Usage

-This package is dependent on the Dart VM service, so you *must* run Dart with the `--observe` (or `--enable-vm-service`) argument!!!
+This package is dependent on the Dart VM service, so you *must* run Dart with the `--observe` (or `--enable-vm-service`) argument.
 Usage is fairly simple.
 Pass a function that creates an `Angel` server, along with a collection of paths to watch, to the `HotReloader` constructor.
-The rest is history!!!

 The recommended pattern is to only use hot-reloading in your application entry point.
 Create your `Angel` instance within a separate function, conventionally named `createServer`.

 You can watch: